qusers/Q6/documentation/manuals/qmaintenanceguide.md

 programs you want to compile, for example, the [all] option stands for compilation of programs except for the parallel version of qdyn5.

-To compile using the Intel fortran compiler, and a debuggable version of the code you would give the following options to the make command:
+To compile using the Intel fortran compiler, and a debuggable (via gdb) version of the code you would give the following options to the make command:

 ```bash
 make debug COMP=ifort